QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 **Remark on notation:** The notation for cross product term in the QuantEcon library is :math:`N` instead of :math:`H`

-The firms’s optimum decision rule takes the form
+The firms’ optimum decision rule takes the form

 .. math::  u_t = - F x_t